MH-PAVEL/student-grade-caculator/README.md

 live link: https://mh-pavel.github.io/student-grade-caculator/

 ## Features
-student check his/her result grade .
+students can check their result grade .

 ### student-grade-calculator
-- use core javaScript and core functionality .
+- I have used Javascript(es6) in this project .

 ### Technology Used